-- Work a minimum number (by sport) of regular season assignments - o Complete the annual rules clinic - o Score a minimum of (85) on the rules exam - Attend a GHSA sanctioned Post-Season camp within the each year

-Post-Season Eligible List

-- Each association will receive a list that indicates the members of their respective association who are eligible for post-season assignment. - An appeal can be made at that time to consider errors or necessary changes - Association/District Rankings - All the post-season eligible individuals will be ranked within their respective association and the Partnership District, based on independent evaluations and input from association leadership.

-Post-Season Nominee Committee

-- The GHSA Associate Director will appoint and chair a (5-7) member committee for the sole purpose of evaluating the state-wide nominees for post-season play

-- The committee will be racially diverse and selected from the following;

-- District Coordinators

-- The GHSA Sport Specific Liaison

-- Current GHSA evaluators

-Weighted Evaluation Process

-- 40% Regular Season Evaluations by Evaluators - 10% Post Season Camp Evaluations - 30% Post-Season Nominee Committee - 20% GHSA Associate Director/Sport Coordinator - NOTE: Each group will use the same rating criteria.

-Assignment(s) and Advancement

-- Final determination of assignments, and advancement throughout the State Tournament, will be the sole responsibility of the GHSA Sport Coordinator - Post-Season game assignments will be made in the following manner: - Region/Area Tournaments by the assigned local association - State Tournament early rounds to be determined in each sport. - State Tournament quarter-final, semi-final, and final rounds by the GHSA Office. - (Per Sport)Available officials with the highest Tier Rating shall have priority when making post-season assignments. - Only officials with a Tier Rating of 1, 2, or 3 shall be assigned to Region Tournament contests. - Only officials with a Tier Rating of 1, 2, or 3 shall be assigned to State Tournament games. - Only officials with a Tier Rating of 1 or 2 shall be assigned to State Tournament games beyond round two.
+- Incudes any game that is played following the completion of the regular season and play-in contests.
+Region tournaments are considered an extension of the regular season to determine teams advancing to the State Tournament. - All rounds of the State Tournament - Criteria for Consideration - Work a minimum number (by sport) of regular season assignments - Complete the annual rules clinic - o Score a minimum of (85) on the rules exam - o Attend a GHSA sanctioned Post-Season camp within each year - Post-Season Eligible List - Each association will receive a list that indicates the members of their respective association who are eligible for post-season assignment. - An appeal may be made at that time to consider errors or necessary changes - Association/District Rankings - All the post-season eligible individuals shall be ranked within their respective associations, and the Partnership District, based on independent evaluations and input from association leadership. - Post-Season Nominee Committee - The GHSA Associate Director will appoint and chair a (5-7) member committee for the sole purpose of evaluating the state-wide nominees for post-season play - The committee will be racially diverse and selected from the following; - District Coordinators - The GHSA Sport Specific Liaison - Current GHSA evaluators - Weighted Evaluation Process - 30% Regular Season Evaluations by Evaluators - 10% Post Season Camp Evaluations - 40% Post-Season Nominee Committee - 20% GHSA Associate Director/Sport Coordinator - NOTE: Each group will use the same rating criteria. - Assignment(s) and Advancement - Final determination of assignments, and advancement throughout the State Tournament, will be the sole responsibility of the GHSA Sport Coordinator - Post-Season game assignments will be made in the following manner: - Region/Area Tournaments by the assigned local association - State Tournament early rounds to be determined in each sport. - State Tournament quarter-final, semi-final, and final rounds by the GHSA Office. - (Per Sport)Available officials with the highest Tier Rating shall have priority when making post-season assignments. - Only officials with a Tier Rating of 1, 2, or 3 shall be assigned to Region Tournament contests. - Only officials with a Tier Rating of 1, 2, or 3 shall be assigned to State Tournament games. - Only officials with a Tier Rating of 1 or 2 shall be assigned to State Tournament games beyond round two.